HDVinnie/Torrent-Tracker-Platforms/README.md

 - [Apollo-Gazelle](https://github.com/ApolloRIP/Gazelle) - Apollo-Gazelle is a fork of Gazelle (written in PHP) and is used by Apollo.
 It is primarily aimed at music trackers.

 - [XBTIT Blu-Edition by BluCrew](https://github.com/bug-me-not/XBTIT-Blu-Edition-by-BluCrew) - PHP Torrent Tracker Script built off the original XBTIT.
+(Development Is Dead!)

 ## Tracker/Announce Only